Cray-HPE/docs-csm/install/collect_mac_addresses_for_ncns.md

    ```

 1. Confirm that the `ncn_metadata.csv` file in this directory has the new information.
-   There should be no remaining dummy data (de:ad:be:ef:00:00) for columns or rows in the file.
+   There should be no remaining dummy data (`de:ad:be:ef:00:00`) for columns or rows in the file.
    Every row should have uniquely different MAC addresses from the other rows.

    ```bash
    pit# grep "de:ad:be:ef:00:00" ncn_metadata.csv
    ```

-   Expected output looks similar to the following, that is, no lines that still have "de:ad:be:ef:00:00":
+   Expected output looks similar to the following, that is, no lines that still have `"de:ad:be:ef:00:00"`:

    ```bash

    ```

    Display the file and confirm the contents are unique between the different rows.

    ```bash
    pit# cat ncn_metadata.csv
    ```

-1. Remove the incorrectly generated configs.
-Before deleting the incorrectly generated configs consider
+1. Remove the incorrectly generated configurations.
+Before deleting the incorrectly generated configurations consider
 making a backup of them, in case they need to be examined at a later time.

    > **`WARNING`** Ensure that the `SYSTEM_NAME` environment variable is correctly set.